cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

     channelToChain[channelIdentifier] = clientState.chainId
 }
 ```
-- Initiator:
+- **Caller**
-  - The IBC module on the provider chain.
+  - The provider IBC routing module.
-- Expected precondition:
+- **Trigger Event**
-  - The IBC module on the provider chain received a `ChanOpenConfirm` message on a port the provider CCV module is bounded to.
+  - The provider IBC routing module receives a `ChanOpenConfirm` message on a port the provider CCV module is bounded to.
+- **Precondition**
+  - True.
-- Expected postcondition:
+- **Postcondition**
-  - If a CCV channel for this consumer chain already exists, then the channel closing handshake is initiated for the underlying channel.
+  - If a CCV channel for this consumer chain already exists, then
+    - the channel closing handshake is initiated for the underlying channel;
+    - the transaction is aborted.
   - Otherwise, the channel mappings are set, i.e., `chainToChannel` and `channelToChain`.
+- **Error Condition**
-- Error condition:
+  - None.
-  - A CCV channel for this consumer chain already exists.

 ---